 © 1982 Bruce Duffie

-This interview was recorded in Chicago on October 7,
+This interview was recorded in Chicago on October 7, 1982.

-1986.

-It was slightly re-edited and posted on this website in
+It was slightly re-edited and posted on this website in 2009.

 To see a full list (with links) of interviews which have been transcribed

 and posted on this website, click here.

 winning broadcaster Bruce Duffie was with WNIB, Classical

 as a classical station in February of 2001.
 His

 interviews have also appeared in various magazines and journals

-since 1980, and he now continues his broadcast series on WNUR-FM,
+since 1980, and he now continues his broadcast series on WNUR-FM.

 invited to visit his website

 for more information about his work, including

 list of his guests.
-He would also

-to call your
+He would also like to call your

 attention to the photos and information about his grandfather,

 who was a pioneer in the automotive field more than a century ago.

 You may also send him E-Mail

 with comments, questions and suggestions.